 This isn’t a commercial for toe separators as much as it is a CTA for never giving up if you think you can’t come back from where you are.

 Every time I stub my toes now, run into the table etc, I pop on my yoga toes and know that my feet are stretching back to some modicum of a normal placement.
-After every long night out in painfully cute shoes, I spend a few hours stretching my feet back to a reasonable position.

 I may never get perfect alignment again, but at least I am trying.